ShahabBakht/shahabbakht.github.io/_posts/My_note_on_Normalization.md

+---
+layout: post
-# Normalization in neuroscience and deep learning
+title: Normalization in neuroscience and deep learning
+---

 Divisive Normalization (or gain control) has been suggested as a 'canonical computation' in the brain.  crucial computational unit for explaning the neuronal responses to different visual stimuli.
 Several response properties of neurons in different visual areas could only be explained after including normalization in the models. ([EXAMPLE from MT, V1, etc, Heeger]).